dcl88/Data-and-code-DAPR-NCOMMS-24-55796-T/README.md

 ## 5. Other files in this repository

-The file "DataExtraction_Legumes_Master_withMetadata_240703" includes all data extracted from the results of a systematic review of the peer-reviewed literature on grain legume intercropping and rotations in agri-food systems.
+The file "Master_dataset_legumes_2025.csv" includes all data extracted from the results of a systematic review of the peer-reviewed literature on grain legume intercropping and rotations in agri-food systems.
-- The sheet "DataExtractionArticles" provides details for all 183 articles (382 cases) that reported at least one ecological outcome (ecosystem services and/or biodiversity) and one human well-being outcome from introducing legumes into an agri-food production system.
+- The file "References_Legumes_2025" provides details for all papers and cases that reported at least one ecological outcome (ecosystem services and/or biodiversity) and one human well-being outcome from introducing legumes into an agri-food production system.
-- The sheet "Metadata" provides descriptions of all columns in the DataExtractionArticles sheet
-- The sheet "Systems" provides analyses of the different agri-food systems represented by the cases reviewed
-- The sheet "Quality assessment codes" shows the Quality Assessment Table used to evaluate each article for study design and reporting quality, and risk of bias.
+- The file "Metadata_and_quality_assessment_codes_2025" provides descriptions of all columns in the DataExtractionArticles sheet, as well as the Quality Assessment Table used to evaluate each article for study design, reporting quality, and risk of bias.